akamai/terraform-provider-akamai/docs/resources/appsec_configuration_rename.md

 This resource supports the following arguments:

 - `config_id` (Required).
-Unique identifier of the security configurating being renamed.
+Unique identifier of the security configuring being renamed.
 - `name` (Required).
 New name for the security configuration.
 - `description` (Required).
 Brief description of the security configuration.